- Forms

 Websites featuring the ability for visitors to comment, register as a user, or otherwise actively post content on the website are often exposed to attacks from spam-robots.
 The content posted by such spam-robots can be compared to spam sent by e-mail.
-The main purpose for the spam-robot on the web is however often to just create links to a specific website, so that website will rise in search results on for instance google.com.
+The main purpose of spam-robots on the web is to create and spread links to a specific website, in order to increase the websites search rating on search engines like google.com.
 These spam-posts rarely have anything to do with the subject of the website, hence the spam categorization.

 To avoid such spam, captchas are introduced.
-The whole idea is to create a way to distinguish real human beings from automated robots.
+The whole idea behind Captchas is to create a way to distinguish real human beings from automated robots.

-The most popular form of Captchas are images with letters and numbers inside.
-The user is then to write in a separate form field what the image reads.
-To prevent spammers from using OCR software to read the image, the image is manipulated in different ways, that makes it hard to interpret for computers while maintaining readability for humans.
+The most popular form of Captchas are images that represent letters and numbers inside.
+The user is prompted to write in a separate form field what the image reads in a separate form field.
+To prevent spammers from using OCR software to read the image, the image is manipulated in different ways, which makes it hard for computers while maintaining readability for humans.

 If the user succeeds in typing what the image says, his content is posted to the website.
 If not, the action will be refused.
 It is common to allow a number of tries to enter the captcha text, as some captcha images are even unreadable to humans due to the strong image manipulation is has been exposed to.